waylow/boneWidget/README.md

 #### Delete Unused Widgets:
 This operator will loop through the widget collection and delete anything that isn't being used.
 This helps keep things tidy.

+#### Use Selected Object:
+If you want to apply a mesh object that is already in your scene as a custom shape, you can use this option.
+First select the mesh shape you want to use (object mode), then shift select the armature, switch into pose mode and make sure you select any bone(s) you want this shape to be applied to.
+Then press the button.

 #### Hide/Show Collection: